The Ol' Gray Hoss

 - This credit appears in the film, but without his middle initial.

-- This credit appears in the film.
-He was actually Robert A. (for Anthony) McGowan, the nephew of
+- The film credits only Mack, who was actually Robert A. (for Anthony) McGowan, the nephew of

 - Photographed by Art Lloyd